 Client Care Consultant, TheKey

-Erin lives in Lincoln, Nebraska where over the past 10 years, has helped hundreds of families navigate the aging process through her work at TheKey, a home care agency specializing in Parkinson's Care.
+Erin lives in Lincoln, Nebraska, where over the past 10 years, she has helped hundreds of families navigate the aging process through her work at TheKey, a home care agency specializing in Parkinson's care.
 She has been an active volunteer with the Heartland Chapter since 2020 and recently founded a volunteer group dedicated to bringing education and local Parkinson's resources to Lincolnites.
-Erin is originally from St. Charles, Missouri and enjoys spending time with her husband, two dogs, traveling and attending country concerts.
+Erin is originally from St. Charles, Missouri, and enjoys spending time with her husband and two dogs, traveling and attending country concerts.

 Cheri Prince